bricao16/AutoGarcon/Database/Documentation/SQL/README.txt

 -SQLTableCreation28Feb: Sample and notes on how to create a table in MySQL

 Notes: Talk about how to improve or possible next steps in the process.
+3/31/2020: Created a Table Queries SQL file that contains all the code to query the tables and modify data within them